dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 - Added a post about how to choose a learning source
 - Updated local jekyll packages
 - Searched deck box for garbages
-- Sent cogeco bills to Min
+- Sent Cogeco bills to Min

 - [L3MONSHAPE](#l3monshape)
   - Subscribed enterpreneurship course "Entrepreneurship: How To Start A Business From Business Idea" from udemy